ahmedhosnycs/drf-simple-api-signing/README.md

 3. Once it is approved, it will be labeled with `accepted`.
 4. Fork the repo and make sure that all unit tests are working on your development environment.
 5. Create a branch from `develop`.
-6. Before submitting a Pull Request, make sure to rebase with the latest thing on `develop`.
+6. Before submitting a Pull Request, make sure to rebase with the latest commit on `develop`.
 7. Collaborators will review, then you have to address their comments in your PR.